How to Speed up the Car Insurance Claims Process

 This rule seems obvious, but not everyone follows it.
 It's human to want to avoid pain, and admitting that you are at fault for your accident can be pretty painful.
 But if you are at fault, don't try to get out of it by lying.
 First of all, insurance adjusters have a lot of experience with accidents and fibbers.

-They're really good about figuring out what happened and that can be pretty bad for you if you are less than forthcoming with the facts.
+Adjusters are really good about figuring out what happened.
+That can be pretty bad for you if you are less than forthcoming with the facts.
 Insurance fraud is frowned upon and could cost you a lot more money than the premium increase you'll likely get by admitting fault.
 And if you're looking for a speedy conclusion to the claims process, being dishonest will surely slow it down, and sometimes bring it to a crashing halt.

 More Speedy Car Claim Tips